 - Gothic architecture from brick.
-The largest castle in the world is located in Poland (Malbork Castle), as well as the third largest brick church in the world (Gdańsk St. Mary’s Church).
-The medieval centre of Toruń has a unique collection of such brick buildings – and there are hundreds of other examples of brick Gothic style in whole country.
+The largest castle in the world is located in Poland (Malbork Castle), as well as the third-largest brick church in the world (Gdańsk St. Mary’s Church).
+The medieval center of Toruń has a unique collection of such brick buildings – and there are hundreds of other examples of the brick Gothic style in whole country.

 - Renaissance architecture.
 Poland was a major European center of Renaissance art and such amazing landmarks as Zamość and Kazimierz Dolny towns, Krasicki Palace and Poznań Town Hall belong to the best examples of this architectural style.

 - Medieval wooden churches.
 Numerous very old wooden churches are found throughout the country.
 The oldest ones – such as the unique Haczów Church (1388) – belong to Gothic style.